-From figure 14 it can be seen that BWI gives varying degrees of high precision, but its recall is generally quite low.
+BWI gives varying degrees of high precision, but recall is generally quite low.
 RAPIER also gives relatively high precision but low recall.
 ELCS tends to give higher recall with only a modest decrease in precision compared to BWI and RAPIER.
-When we use the protein names extracted from our protein name extractor instead of the correct protein names, not surprisingly the performance of all the systems degrade but they still offer reasonable ranges of precisions and recalls (figure 15).
+In contrast, human-written rules with POS tags achieve high recall but quite low precision.
+The human-written rules with typical words substituted for POS tags gives somewhat higher precision but with much less recall.